Eduardo Macià

 As a scout he has previously worked for Valencia CF, Liverpool F.C., in liaison with manager Rafael Benítez and Leicester City.
 On 28 April 2011 Olympiacos F.C. announced that Eduardo Macià has been appointed as their new Technical Director.
 On 17 November 2011, he became a Technical Director of ACF Fiorentina.
 He signed with Real Betis in April 2015.
-After he achieved the season's goals, he made a deal with the new president to leave the club in opposition to the most of the board and fans.
+After he achieved the season's goals, he made a deal with the new president to leave the club, in opposition to most of the board and fans.

 In September 2016, he signed a contract with Leicester City F.C. as the Head of Senior Player Recruitment.

 Valencia CF

 Macià spent two decades at Valencia CF as technical advisor, and as the personal assistant to the club's president, Juan Soler.
 He had previously worked with Rafael Benítez at Valencia CF, working with the younger players.
 When he was Sporting Director at Valencia CF, Macià had a big part in bringing Brazilian midfielder Edu on a Bosman ruling transfer.

 After losing his role as sporting director to Amedeo Carboni, Macià was offered another role on the club's board but he opted to seek a new challenge.
 "It's a professional decision," he said.
 "I think my job here has come to an end and I cannot give more than I have given."
 Benitez considered making a move for Macià when the latter rejected a new contract offer from Valencia.
 Former Valencia coach Claudio Ranieri was also interested in tempting Macià to join him, but Liverpool seemed a more interesting option for Macià.

 During this period, the squad market value grew from €45,000,000 to €180,000,000.